The Best Residential Proxies for General Web Crawling

 Optimize for cost-per-successful-request, not per-GB

 A $2/GB provider with 60% success rate effectively costs $3.33/GB-success.
-A $5/GB provider with 95% success costs $5.26/GB-success but with way less retry/queue overhead.
-For broad crawls the right metric is your actual cost per useful data point, not the headline price tag.
+A $5/GB provider with 95% success costs $5.26/GB-success but with far less retry and queue overhead.
+For broad crawls the metric that counts is your cost per useful data point, not the headline price tag.

 Frequently Asked Questions